CunminZhao/EmbSAM/README.md

 ### Pretrained Model
 the pre-trained models of this project can be download here
-- The model_parameters with segment anything model(vit_b) and the image denosing model trained on x_axis, y_axis and z_axis [[model_parameters](https://drive.google.com/drive/folders/1vNp7KypEOxTXCxHLS6N4kET1M_cfBtup?usp=drive_link)]
-you need to download these parameters and put them into model_parameters
+- The model_parameters with segment anything model(vit_b) and the image denosing model trained on x_axis, y_axis and z_axis [[model_parameters](https://drive.google.com/drive/folders/1vNp7KypEOxTXCxHLS6N4kET1M_cfBtup?usp=drive_link)].
+You need to download these parameters and put them into model_parameters.
 * **Structure of model_parameters**:
     ```buildoutcfg
     model_parameters/